Delirium (Oliver novel): Inspiration

 Lauren Oliver has said that the inspiration for Delirium came to her one day at the gym.
-She had recently read a Gabriel Garcia Márquez essay that stated all books were about either love or death.
+She had recently read a Gabriel García Márquez essay that stated all books were about either love or death.
 Since her first book, Before I Fall, was about death, she wanted to write a book about love.
 At the gym, she was watching a news report about a pandemic, and the two ideas combined in her head to form the central concept of the Delirium books.